garden-io/garden/docs/reference/config.md

   #
   # Optional.
   environmentDefaults:
-    # Specify the provider that should store configuration variables for this environment.
-Use
-    # this when you configure multiple providers that can manage configuration.
-    #
-    # Optional.
-    configurationHandler:

     # A list of providers that should be used for this environment, and their configuration.
     # Please refer to individual plugins/providers for details on how to configure them.
     #